Desire (1936 film)

 Desire is a 1936 American romantic crime comedy-drama film starring Marlene Dietrich and Gary Cooper, directed by Frank Borzage, and produced by Borzage and Ernst Lubitsch.
 The picture is a remake of the 1933 German film Happy Days in Aranjuez.
-John Halliday and William Frawley are featured in support.
+John Halliday and William Frawley appear in supporting roles.

 Plot

 Beautiful, young, sexy Madeleine de Beaupre selects a string of perfect pearls worth millions of francs at a posh Parisian jeweler.
-She cons owner Aristide Duvalle into believing she is married to an eminent and wealthy psychiatrist, Maurice Pauquet, and has him deliver the pearls to Pauquet's office in order for him to pay for them.
+She cons the owner Aristide Duvalle into believing she is married to an eminent and wealthy psychiatrist, Maurice Pauquet, and has him deliver the pearls to Pauquet's office in order for him to pay for them.

 Before the scheduled time she meets Pauquet there and tells him her husband has delusions of needing to collect debts and needs to be examined.
 Stepping outside, she intercepts Duvalle and inveigles the pearls from him, slips off, and leaves each man mistakenly believing the other is her husband.

-By the time the pair figure out they have been had she is speeding towards the Spanish boarder.
+By the time the pair figure out they have been had, she is speeding towards the Spanish border.
 En route, she splashes mud onto Tom Bradley, an American automotive engineer on assignment in France just beginning a hard-earned European vacation before returning home to Detroit.
 Annoyed, he sets off in pursuit.

-As the pair approach customs, her car's horn sticks on, to the annoyance of the Spanish officers.
+As the pair approaches customs, her car's horn sticks on, to the annoyance of the Spanish officers.
 Tom unplugs it and they go into the office together.
-To avoid having the hot pearls, front page news everywhere, discovered she surreptitiously drops them into Tom's jacket pocket.
+To avoid having the hot pearls, front page news everywhere, she surreptitiously drops them into Tom's jacket pocket.
 His luggage cleared by the inspectors, Tom takes the coat off and packs it in his suitcase before departing.
 On the road, Madeleine races ahead of him, then disables her car's engine so that he will have to give her a lift.
 Already smitten, he is happy to do so.

 She says she is going to San Sebastián, and he offers to drive her there.
 En route she seizes an opportunity to steal his car, leaving him standing in the road—along with his suitcase.
 She then crashes the car while evading police.